sujal862/MCPTester/README.md

 A web application for testing Model Context Protocol (MCP) servers before integration.
 This tool supports both JSON configuration and NPX command formats.

+## ⚠️ Important: Local Development Only

+Due to process execution restrictions on cloud platforms (Vercel, Netlify, Heroku), this application must be run locally.
+Cloud platforms don't support spawning processes or accessing Node.js CLI tools required for MCP server testing.
+Please follow the setup instructions below to run the application on your local machine.

 ## Features

 - Test MCP servers using JSON or NPX command formats